Support for our students

 We’re making improvements to the Wi-Fi around campus to ensure you always have a free, strong, and secure wireless connection at Keele.
 You can also access free internet through Eduroam at various locations including the Royal Stoke University Hospital, County Hospital Stafford, and Staffordshire Libraries.
 Eduroam is also available across most UK university campuses and some college campuses worldwide, so you can access a free and secure internet connection wherever you may be - your Keele account is your key to access this.

-All students can help themselves to free tea and coffee in the Chapel kitchen.
-There is also a microwave in the kitchen should you wish to use it.
+All students can help themselves to free tea and coffee within Keele Chapel’s kitchen.
+There is also a microwave in the kitchen that you are welcome to use.

 As part of our cost-of-living support, we are now offering free period products on campus.